omajid/DotNetRegressionTestRunner/TESTS.md

-# Overview
+# Writing Tests

 This framework provides a way to run regression tests.
-The goal is that the user has a separate repository of regression tests and runs this framework against it:
+The goal is that the user has a separate repository of regression tests and runs this framework against it.

-    $ dotnetreg /path/to/tests [/path/to/dotnet/to/test]

 The tests look like standalone programs, and can be placed anywhere under the `/path/to/tests` root.

+Each test will be compiled and executed in a separate process.
+It is okay for tests to do something that crashes the CLR.
+A test that exits normally will count as a successful test.
+A test that exits with an error code, throws an exception or crashes the CLR will count as a failed test.

 Here is a simple test: